Department: HealthCare Associates

 $5 Red Sox Tickets

-Department Description: HCA is a robust adult primary care practice at Beth Israel Deaconess Medical Center offering comprehensive health services to enhance the quality of life for our patients and family members.
-This position reports to the Nurse Director.
+Department Description: Healthcare Associates (HCA) is a primary care group practice at Beth Israel Deaconess Medical Center offering comprehensive health services to enhance quality of life for our patients.
+We provide adolescent, adult, and geriatric care.

 Job Location: Boston, MA

 Job Summary: The BIDMC Nursing Mission is to build on a legacy of nursing excellence by caring with compassion, advancing the art & science of nursing, and advocating for the health of patients, families, and communities.
-The LPN works in collaboration within the healthcare team.
-The LPN contributes to and implements the plan of care as defined by the patient's care team within an ambulatory setting.
-Works with nursing and practice/medical assistant staff to ensure efficient and effective patient care.
-Functions in accordance with philosophy, standards, and policies established by the hospital and nursing department.
-Training, evaluation and competencies for this role are overseen by a Nurse Leader to the department.
+The Nursing Director provides accountability for the unit or program and operationalizes the core values of the organization by developing and sustaining an environment that supports excellence in clinical practice and the care of patients.
+Training, evaluation and competencies for this role are overseen by an Accountable Nurse Leader to the department.

-- License Licensed Practical Nurse required., and Certificate 1 Basic Life Support required.
+- License Registered Nurse required., and Certificate 1 Basic Life Support required.

 - Experience with computer systems required, including web based applications and some Microsoft Office applications which may include Outlook, Word, Excel, PowerPoint or Access.

-- Knowledge: Ability to demonstrate full working knowledge of standard concepts, practices, procedures and policies with the ability to use them in varied situations.
+- Knowledge: Ability to demonstrate broad and comprehensive knowledge of theories, concepts, practices and policies with the ability to use them in complex and/or unprecedented situations across multiple functional areas.

-Employees in this job must be competent to provide patient care to the following age groups: Neonatal:Birth to 6 months, Youth: 6 months to 16 years, Young adult: 16-30 years, Middle Age: 30 - 60 years, Elderly: 60 -.
+Employees in this job must be competent to provide patient care to the following age groups: Neonatal:Birth to 6 months, Young adult: 16-30 years, Middle Age: 30 - 60 years, Elderly: 60 -.

 Physical Nature of the Job: